pallotron/yubiswitch/README.md

 - problem.

 # Credits
+Credits:

-Credits to Anton Tolchanov (@knyar), he originally wrote this in Python using PyObjC bridge.
+*  Anton Tolchanov (@knyar), he originally wrote this in Python using PyObjC bridge.
 I decided to port this into Objective-C to learn the language when I found out that Carbon Event Manager libs have been removed from Python3.
 See [http://docs.python.org/2/library/carbon.html](http://docs.python.org/2/library/carbon.html)

+* @postwait for the USD HID device code